astral-sh/uv/README.md

 If dependency resolution fails due to a transitive pre-release, uv will prompt the user to re-run with `--prerelease=allow`, to allow pre-releases for all dependencies.

-Alternatively, you can add the transitive dependency to your `requirements.in` file with pre-release specifier (e.g., `flask>=2.0.0rc1`) to opt in to pre-release support for that specific dependency.
+Alternatively, you can add the transitive dependency to your `requirements.in` file with a pre-release specifier (e.g., `flask>=2.0.0rc1`) to opt in to pre-release support for that specific dependency.